tranthanhvan/VPaged.WF.Example/README.md

-# VPaged.WF Pagination component for winform base
+# VPaged.WF Pagination component for .NET desktop application
 This library will help you to paginate desktop application easily with C#.
 Source : https://github.com/tranthanhvan/VPaged.WF